 Lemon Haze cbd crumble

-Terpene infused CBD crystals vs Terpene infused full spectrum CBD crumble.
-What’s best?
+Terpene infused CBD crystals vs CBD crumble, What’s best?

 Since the team of terpene experts here at Synergy Extracts® were the first to pioneer and introduce terpene infused CBD crystals and crumbles to the UK and European CBD marketplace, we would like to take the time to clarify and answer some questions that keep popping up with a simple F.A.Q for 2 of the most common questions.